maximebf/parsec/README.md

 # ParseInContext

 Allows to create contextual text parser in PHP 5.3.
 You can split the parsing in contexts, entering and living them at will.
 You can even create recursive contexts.
-A context then reacts to tokens.
+A context reacts to tokens.

-The examples below creates a really simple arithmetic parser (no operator priority).
+The examples below create a really simple arithmetic parser (no operator priority).
 You can find the source code in the demo folder.

 You must use an autoloader to use ParseInContext.
 You can use the one included (very basic) using: